What are TED Hose and Stockings?

 What is Deep Vein Thrombosis (DVT)?

-DVT Deep Vein Thrombosis Diagram for T.E.D.
-Anti-Embolism Stockings Deep Vein Thrombosis, commonly referred to as "DVT", is when a blood clot forms in the deep veins of the body.
+Deep Vein Thrombosis, commonly referred to as "DVT", is when a blood clot forms in the deep veins of the body.
 Generally, the blood clot forms in the deep veins of the leg.
-Deep Vein Thrombosis can cause leg pain or swelling but sometimes DVT causes no symptoms at all.
-Deep Vein Thrombosis is a serious medical condition because blood clots in your veins can break loose and travel through the blood stream.
+Deep Vein Thrombosis can cause leg pain or swelling, but sometimes DVT causes no symptoms at all.
+Deep Vein Thrombosis is a serious medical condition because blood clots in your veins can break loose and travel through the bloodstream.
 The blood clot can become lodged inside your lungs and block blood flow.
 This is called a pulmonary embolism.
-Anti-embolism stockings, like T.E.D. hose, are designed to prevent the forming of these blood clots.
-Deep Vein Thrombosis can be caused by a variety of medical conditions however they are commonly caused by being confined to bed or if you are unable to move for long periods of time.
+Anti-embolism stockings, like T.E.D. hose, are designed to prevent the formation of these blood clots.
+Deep Vein Thrombosis can be caused by a variety of medical conditions; however, it is commonly caused by being confined to bed or if you are unable to move for long periods of time.
 This is why you see TED hose being worn by patients in hospitals.
 Hospitals have their patients wear anti-embolism stockings in order to reduce the risk of Deep Vein Thrombosis or DVT.

 How Do I Care for My T.E.D.
 Stockings?